-- Jurisdictions and functional agencies providing essential fire, police and prison services - Government agencies essential to national defense - Hospitals, assisted living, and skilled nursing facilities - Communication utilities, as they relate to public health, welfare, and security, including telephone utilities - Radio and television broadcasting stations used for broadcasting emergency messages, instruction, and other public information related to the electric curtailment emergency - Water and sewage treatment utilities identified as necessary for services such as firefighting
+- Jurisdictions providing essential fire, police and prison services - Government agencies essential to national defense - Hospitals, assisted living, and skilled nursing facilities - Communication utilities, as they relate to public health, welfare, and security, including telephone utilities - Radio and television broadcasting stations used for broadcasting emergency messages, instruction, and other public information related to the electric curtailment emergency - Water and sewage treatment utilities identified as necessary for services such as firefighting

-SMUD interacts regularly with executive staff of local governments and agencies, local elected officials, its state delegation, its federal representatives and key critical facilities customers to keep them updated on its wildfire mitigation efforts.
-SMUD also works closely with staff members in various departments of regional and local governments, functional agencies, public utilities, nonprofits and other service providers on collaborative strategies and partnership opportunities.

-Examples of SMUD's communication and engagement with elected officials, government agencies and commercial customers include:
+SMUD interacts regularly with executive staffs, elected officials, other government representatives, and key critical infrastructure customers to keep them updated on its wildfire mitigation efforts.
+SMUD also works closely with staff members in various departments of regional and local governments, public utilities, nonprofits and other service providers on collaborative strategies and partnership opportunities.
+Examples of SMUD's communication and engagement initiatives include: